 Oversupplies of bananas – Eating a banana fresh is the best way to eat a banana.
 However, if you grow your own bananas or come across a cheap fire-sale of bananas at the farmers market or grocer then take full advantage and buy a ton'ov'em.

 Dehydrator - You'll need a dehydrator and I use an Excalibur food dehydrator because that's what my research on dehydrators led me to buy several years ago and mine hasn't missed a beat since.
-However, any dehydrator will do fine and these days the "no-name" Chinese dehydrators similar to mine are very good and much cheaper than what I paid (see this review on a no-name dehydrator by one of our forum members).
+However, any dehydrator will do fine and these days the "no-name" Chinese dehydrators similar to mine are very good and much cheaper than what I paid (there's a review on a no-name dehydrator by one of our forum members on our forum) he purchased his dehydrator on eBay here.
 If you have purchased one of those other brands and are happy with its performance let me know about it on our forum www.selfsufficientculture.com and I'd really appreciate it.
-You can also buy second hand food dehydrators on eBay as a way to save costs.
+There are more links to where you can buy a dehydrator from at the end of this post.

 Slicing - Cut the bananas into thin round pieces and take heed of the following: